-Welcome to the sleepy town of Tea Gardens, New South Wales (NSW).
-Nestled on the southern end of the NSW Mid North Coast, Tea Gardens is sprawled along the banks of the Myall River and steeped in a village atmosphere.
+Tea Gardens is a sleepy township sprawled along the banks of the Myall River and steeped in a village atmosphere.
+Located on the southern end of the Mid North Coast in NSW, Tea Gardens is surrounded by magnificent waterways and parks.
 To the north are the Myall Lakes, east is the Pacific Ocean (just a stone’s throw away), south are the pristine waters of Port Stephens, and west is a hinterland of national parks.

-Despite its meagre size, Tea Gardens offers a plethora of things to see and do.
+Tea Gardens is small in size but big on things to see and do.
 Dine in local cafes, and restaurants.
 Pick up a snack from one of the many takeaway food outlet.
 Enjoy local seafood (fresh and cooked).
-Explore the river and its secrets.
+Hire a boat or canoe and explore the river and its secrets.
 Stay at one of the local clubs, hotels, motels, self-contained apartments or pitch a tent at a local camp ground.
 You’ll find an extensive range of accommodation-types and something for every budget.

-Tea Gardens is well serviced for a town of its size.
+Tea Gardens is a well serviced town.
 There’s a tourist information centre, craft centre, ferry services to Nelson Bay, boat ramps, parks, a playground, a fitness centre, public amenities and a large library (with free wi-fi).
 Of course there’s also the all-important op-shops.

 Visitors can purchase fuel, food, camping and fishing supplies, and fishing licences (mandatory) from in town.
 Add to your experience by hiring a canoe or a charter boat.

 Winter in Tea Gardens moves at a slower pace but still has a lot to offer.
 You can enjoy a leisurely lie-in.
 Take time to devour the morning paper.
-Savour the hot coffee and croissants.
+Savour steaming hot coffee and decadent croissants.
 Breath the fresh air along the river foreshore.
-In fact, just reconnect with the world.
+In fact, just take a little time to reconnect with the world.